Chebaoshan/ogm_chess_react/README.md

 # ogm
-# This a chess game coded by Dr.Ma
+# This a chess game coded by Dr.Ma and Mr.Huan